Tulsa race massacre: Outbursts of violence

 The gunshots triggered an almost immediate response, with both sides firing on each other.
-The first "battle" was said to last a few seconds or so, but it took a toll, because ten whites and two Black men lay dead or dying in the street.
-The Black men who had offered to provide security retreated toward Greenwood.
+The first "battle" was said to last a few seconds or so, but it took a toll, because ten whites and two black men lay dead or dying in the street.
+The black men who had offered to provide security retreated toward Greenwood.
 A rolling gunfight ensued.
-The armed white mob pursued the Black contingent toward Greenwood, with many stopping to loot local stores for additional weapons and ammunition.
+The armed white mob pursued the black contingent toward Greenwood, with many stopping to loot local stores for additional weapons and ammunition.
 Along the way, bystanders, many of whom were leaving a movie theater after a show, were caught off guard by the mobs and fled.
-Panic set in as the white mob began firing on any Black people in the crowd.
+Panic set in as the white mob began firing on any black people in the crowd.
 The white mob also shot and killed at least one white man in the confusion.
-According to the Oklahoma Historical Society some in the mob were deputized by police and instructed to "get a gun and get a nigger".
+According to the Oklahoma Historical Society, some in the mob were deputized by a police officer and instructed to "get a gun and get a nigger".
+So began a major attack on the African-American community.

 At around 11 p.m., members of the National Guard unit began to assemble at the armory to organize a plan to subdue the rioters.
 Several groups were deployed downtown to set up guard at the courthouse, police station, and other public facilities.
 Members of the local chapter of the American Legion joined in on patrols of the streets.
 The forces appeared to have been deployed to protect the white districts adjacent to Greenwood.
-The National Guard rounded up numerous Black people and took them to the Convention Hall on Brady Street for detention.
+The National Guard rounded up numerous black people and took them to the Convention Hall on Brady Street for detention.

 At around midnight, a small crowd of whites assembled outside the courthouse.
 Members of the crowd were heard yelling expletives and calling for Rowland to be lynched, but ultimately did not storm the courthouse.

 Wednesday, June 1

-Throughout the early morning hours, groups of armed white and Black men squared off in gunfights.
-The fighting was concentrated along sections of the Frisco tracks, a dividing line between the Black and white commercial districts.
-A rumor circulated that more Black people were coming by train from Muskogee to help with an invasion of Tulsa.
-At one point, passengers on an incoming train were forced to take cover on the floor of the train cars, as they had arrived in the midst of crossfire, with the train taking hits on both sides.
+Throughout the early morning hours, groups of armed white and black men squared off in gunfights.
+The fighting was concentrated along sections of the Frisco tracks, a dividing line between the black and white commercial districts.
+A rumor circulated that more black people were coming by train from Muskogee to help with an invasion of Tulsa.
+At one point, passengers on an incoming train were forced to take cover on the floor of the train cars, as they had arrived amid crossfire, with the train taking hits on both sides.
 Small groups of whites made brief forays by car into Greenwood, indiscriminately firing into businesses and residences.
 They often received return fire.
 Meanwhile, white rioters threw lighted oil rags into several buildings along Archer Street, igniting them.

-As unrest spread to other parts of the city, many middle class white families who employed Black people in their homes as live-in cooks and servants were accosted by white rioters.
+As unrest spread to other parts of the city, many middle-class white families who employed black people in their homes as live-in cooks and servants were accosted by white rioters.
 They demanded the families turn over their employees to be taken to detention centers around the city.
 Many white families complied, but those who refused were subjected to attacks and vandalism in turn.